-After reading the chapters on investing and financial markets, you know what sort of portfolio you want.
-But once you’ve settled on your asset allocation, you need to consider your so-called asset location: Which investments should you hold in your retirement accounts and which in your taxable account?
+YOU KNOW WHAT SORT of portfolio you want, thanks to the chapters on investing and financial markets.
+What’s next?
+Once you’ve settled on your asset allocation, you need to consider your so-called asset location: Which investments should you hold in your retirement accounts and which in your taxable account?
 The goal is to minimize your investment tax bill by keeping investments that generate a lot of immediately taxable income in your retirement accounts, while favoring relatively tax-efficient investments in your taxable account.

 For your retirement accounts, that might mean holding taxable bonds, real estate investment trusts, actively managed stock funds and individual stocks you plan to trade in and out of.
 These investments will tend to generate a lot of ordinary income or short-term capital gains, so they would usually be taxed at income tax rates, rather than at the lower long-term capital gains rate.
 By keeping these investments in a retirement account, you defer that tax bill, plus you avoid the hassle of reporting all this activity on your tax return.